Dropd3ad/Dropd3ad/README.md

 ##
 > [!CAUTION]
 > Making Your Own Code Can Be Very Addicting.
-Use With Caution ⚠.
+Create With Caution ⚠.
 #